-Special Issue: Effective September 1, 2017, courts are required at each permanency review hearing held under Chapter 263 to review the placement of each child who is not placed with a relative caregiver or designated caregiver as defined by Tex.
+Special Issue: Courts are required at each permanency review hearing held under Chapter 263 to review the placement of each child who is not placed with a relative caregiver or designated caregiver as defined by Tex.
 Fam.
 Code § 264.751, and make a finding as to whether DFPS is able to place the child with a relative or designated caregiver and to state the evidence that supports its finding either way.
 Tex.
 Fam.
 Code § 263.002(b).

-- The appropriateness of the primary and alternative permanency goals for the child developed in accordance with department rule and whether DFPS has made reasonable efforts to finalize the permanency plan, including the concurrent permanency goals, in effect for the child; - Whether the child has been provided the opportunity, in a developmentally appropriate manner, to express the child's opinion on any medical care provided; - For a child receiving psychotropic medication, whether the child:

-- has been provided appropriate non-pharmacological interventions, psychosocial therapies, or behavior strategies to meet the child's needs; or - has been seen by the prescribing physician, physician assistant, or advanced practice nurse at least once every 90 days; - Whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and there have been major changes in the child's school performance or there have been serious disciplinary events; - For a child 14 years of age or older, whether services that are needed to assist the child in transitioning from substitute care to independent living are available in the child's community; and - For a child whose permanency goal is APPLA: - o the desired permanency outcome for the child, by asking the child; and - o whether, as of the date of the hearing, another planning permanent living arrangement is the best permanency plan for the child and, if so, provide compelling reasons why it continues to not be in the best interest of the child to: - return home; - be placed for adoption; - be placed with a legal guardian; or - be placed with a fit and willing relative. - whether DFPS has: - conducted an independent living skills assessment under Tex.
-Fam.
-Code §264.121(a-3); - addressed the goals identified in the child's permanency plan, including the child's housing plan, and the results of the ILS assessment; - provided a youth 16 years and older with the documents and information listed in Tex.
-Fam.
-Code §264.121(e); and - provided a youth who is 18 years or has had the disabilities of minority removed, the documents and information listed in Section 264.121(e-1).
-Tex.
-Fam.
-Code § 263.306(a-1)(5).
+- The appropriateness of the primary and alternative permanency goals for the child developed in accordance with department rule and whether DFPS has made reasonable efforts to finalize the permanency plan, including the concurrent permanency goals, in effect for the child; - Whether the child has been provided the opportunity, in a developmentally appropriate manner, to express the child's opinion on any medical care provided; - For a child receiving psychotropic medication, whether the child: - o has been provided appropriate non-pharmacological interventions, psychosocial therapies, or behavior strategies to meet the child's needs; or - has been seen by the prescribing physician, physician assistant, or advanced practice nurse at least once every 90 days; - Whether an education decision-maker for the child has been identified, the child's education needs and goals have been identified and addressed, and there have been major changes in the child's school performance or there have been serious disciplinary events; - For a child 14 years of age or older, whether services that are needed to assist the child in transitioning from substitute care to independent living are available in the child's community; and - For a child whose permanency goal is APPLA: - o the desired permanency outcome for the child, by asking the child; and - whether, as of the date of the hearing, another planning permanent living arrangement is the best permanency plan for the child and, if so, provide compelling reasons why it continues to not be in the best interest of the child to: - return home; - be placed for adoption; - be placed with a legal guardian; or be placed with a fit and willing relative.